lbugnion/ms-glossary/synopsis/a-new-test.md

 ## Short description

-This is for tests only
+This is for tests only and here is a change

 > Please keep to about 25 words maximum.